It would be worthwhile to take a closer look at Nuwellis Inc. (NUWE)

-A share of Nuwellis Inc. (NASDAQ:NUWE) closed at $0.20 per share on Friday, up from $0.19 day before.
-While Nuwellis Inc. has overperformed by 5.26%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, NUWE fell by -88.64%, with highs and lows ranging from $1.85 to $0.19, whereas the simple moving average fell by -72.13% in the last 200 days.
+In Friday’s session, Nuwellis Inc. (NASDAQ:NUWE) marked $0.12 per share, down from $0.12 in the previous session.
+While Nuwellis Inc. has underperformed by -5.14%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, NUWE fell by -92.91%, with highs and lows ranging from $1.85 to $0.10, whereas the simple moving average fell by -83.21% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal